numberoverzero/bloop/README.markdown

 This allows us to keep the overhead for objects low - each object holds any associated metadata, and is released when the object cleans up.
 Otherwise, the Column would have to track when instances were no longer needed and clean up their metadata.

-## What's NOT Included

-There are a number of features in other object mappers for DynamoDB, and in the many ORMS that are not and (likely) will not be available in bloop.
-Some of these are a poor fit for non-relational databases; others are a poor fit for DynamoDB's particular constraints or API.
-Some are good ideas that don't fit in an OM and are best left to be implemented above/below bloop.

-* Caching - it's a great idea, but caching needs will vary wildly between users.
-Due to DynamoDB's intented usage, a handful of common caching styles may even be dangerous for horizontally scalable fleets.
-While there may be a lowest-common-denominator for caching, this is not the library to solve that problem.
-* Relations - DynamoDB is not a relational database, and expecting a library that may not be used by everyone communicating with your DynamoDB tables is begging for trouble.
-Besides, to get this right you'll also need...
-* Transactions - `engine.save` uses BatchWriteItem, which is [**not atomic**][batch-write].
-While transactional libraries [have been written][dynamodb-transactions] they impose [notable limitations][ddb-trans-conditions] and can still have some [particularly nasty bugs][ddb-trans-bug].
-Not mentioned in the README, but it also requires ~4x more reads/writes, significantly increasing cost.
-* Atomic updates - There aren't many available, but UpdateItem can [ADD to Number and Set types][update-item-expression].
-This allows doing things like `SET myNum = myNum + 3`.
-This is a bit of a trap, however.
-What happens when the server processes the request, but returns a 400 or times out?  `engine.save` supports conditions, which help with this somewhat.
-They can be hairy when there's heavy write contention (many optimistic writes will fail) but are a better guard against accidental double-updates in the face of network failure.
-* "Unique", "Nullable", etc for Column - At best these map poorly to DynamoDB and are misleading; at worst they suggest a stronger guarantee that they can make.
-Communicating with DynamoDB through anything other than a library that uses these will trivially defeat their guarantees.
-Because these are not enforced server-side, it's the user's responsibility to guard against possibilities including duplicates or None values.
-While ConditionExpressions can be used to enforce a unique constraint, conditions can't be used with BatchWrite.
-A sometimes-used pattern is not enough to switch all batch writes to iterative (or pooled) PutItem calls.
-* Type validation - This sounds like a great opportunity to subclass Column to check that `self.typedef.can_dump(value)`.
-Not everyone needs or wants validation, nor will most parties agree on how/what should be validated when.
-Enforcing it by default would make data migrations even more painful.
-Better to keep the building blocks simple, and let users customize as needed.

 # Operations

 The main interface to models is through an `bloop.Engine`.
 After binding an engine (`engine.bind()`) the following can be used to manipulate your objects.